greiwede/TFTP-C/README.md

 ## Functionality

 basic functionality
-- send files to server directory
+- send files any kind (e.g. .txt, .PNG) to server directory
 - receive files from server to client directory
 - supported sending modes:
     - netascii: converts requested file to netascii format for sending and converts it to local